lesleycw/Agility2020-301-Federation/lab1.rst

 | |image005|                                                                                   |
 +----------------------------------------------------------------------------------------------+

-TASK 3 – Bind the External SAML IDP Connector to the SAML SP
+TASK: 3 – Bind the External SAML IdP Connector to the SAML SP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Refer to the instructions and screen shots below: